 “I’m writing to you because I was unable to work for several months due to an injury.
 During this time, our emergency savings were exhausted and we fell behind on our debts.
 Now that I am healed from my injury and ready to return to work, I believe I could resume regular payments if you would make adjustments to our loan.”

-This paragraph works because it is brief—at only four lines, it doesn’t drag on but clearly explains the situation without too many unnecessary details.
+This paragraph works because it is brief.
+With only four lines, it doesn’t drag on but clearly explains the situation without too many unnecessary details.
 It also mentions that the borrower would be ready to resume payments if given a modification.

-Of course, not every situation will be resolved—you might not have an injury that has fully healed.
+Of course, not every situation will be resolved.
+For example, you might not have an injury that has fully healed.
 If your hardship was permanent, you’ll have to explain that your situation has changed, but still intend to resume making payments with the creditor’s help.

-Again, the focus is on explaining quickly what happened and why you’ve fallen behind on your payments, and that you think you can resume making payments if the creditor agrees to work with you.
+Again, the focus is on explaining quickly what happened and why the borrower has fallen behind on your payments.
+It also mentioned that they believe they can resume making payments if the creditor agrees to work with them.

 Your Response to the Hardship